The individual figures in Judy's Tool Book were scanned by Mick Hyde.

 Figure 41: Large, Box Shaped Scoop Head ( 164k )Page 28: Scoop ( 468k )The scoop was made of aluminum and weighed 400 grams.
 The overall length was 39 cm.
 NASA photo S69-31846.

-Figure 42: Large, Box Shaped Scoop in use during training ( 0.6Mb )Page 29: Scoop ( 448k )NASA photo S69-32243 shows Neil Armstrong pouring a soil sample into a bag held by Buzz Aldrin during an indoor training session in Building 9 (JSC?) on April 22, 1969.
+Figure 42: Large, Box Shaped Scoop in use during training ( 0.6Mb )Page 29: Scoop ( 448k )NASA photo S69-32243 shows Buzz Aldrin pouring a soil sample into a bag held by Neil Armstrong during an indoor training session in Building 9 (JSC?) on April 22, 1969.
+Journal Contributor Thomas Schwagmeier notes that the version of S69-32243 that appears on ( page 28 is left-right reversed.

 Figure 43: Small, Non-Adjustable Scoop attached to shorter-style Extension Handle. ( 152k )This type of scoop was flown on Apollo 12 and 14.
 The pan is 6.6 cm wide and 3 cm tall and the head weighs 163 grams.
 NASA photo S69-31850.